 As I got older though, I got a little more choosey about where I spend my money and when it came time to replace my glasses because my prescription had changed there was no way I was going to spend that much money.
 So I started on a mission to figure out how to save money on glasses.

-I am a huge internet shopper, so when it comes to looking for where to find things cheap, that’s the first place I go.
+I am a huge internet shopper (I’d even buy my groceries there if it was feasible for me), so when it comes to looking for where to find things cheap, that’s the first place I go.
 And once I found a few places, I asked my friends and colleagues to see if they had tried any other places.
 So, without further ado, here are the two places that I’ve found where you can save money on glasses:

 If you’re stuck on brand name glasses then Clearly is for you.
 While they don’t carry all of the most fabulous brands (do you really need Tiffany glasses), they do carry a number of common brand names, including my personal favourite, RayBans.